allpix-squared/allpix-squared/doc/usermanual/04_framework/10_multithreading.md

 reuse the same IDs again, preventing a continuous growth of the reference table and related memory re-allocation issues.

-As a consequence, when reading objects back from file in a multithreaded environment, the `TRef` has to be converted back to a C memory pointer in the reading thread, both to prevent mixing of re-used `TRef` object IDs from different events and to avoid locking access to the central reference table when looking up the memory location from there.
+As a consequence, when reading objects back from file in a multithreaded environment, the `TRef` has to be converted back to a C memory pointer in the reading thread, both to prevent mixing of reused `TRef` object IDs from different events and to avoid locking access to the central reference table when looking up the memory location from there.
 This is performed similarly to the generation of history relations, and here only relations to valid TRefs are loaded, other relations will hold a `nullptr`: